The State of Youth Mental Health

 Member Experience

-As a Youth Mental Health Corps Member you’ll have the opportunity to enter a mental health career path through one of three certification pathways:
+As a Youth Mental Health Corps Member, you’ll have the opportunity to enter a mental health career path through one of three certification pathways:

 School-based Mental Health Navigator